 37. National Security Agency

-Why work at NSA?
+?
 If doing the inarguably important work of bolstering national security wasn't incentive enough, the agency also offers some primetime employee benefits.
 From on-site childcare and intramural sports teams to telework options and up to 26 paid vacations days a year, they're big believers in helping employees integrate their professional and personal lives in a way that's actually sustainable.

 38. Robert Half

 Women love working at Robert Half — a corporate services firm that was named one of Fortune’s ‘World’s Most Admired Companies.’
 They offer holistic benefits — from company paid life insurance to adoption reimbursements to dependent care reimbursement accounts.
 More than that, they offer an environment where women are set up for success.
 One anonymous reviewer said: “ I have found many female role models within the company.
 The company supports flexibility, which has helped me balance work and family obligations.”

 39. Wells Fargo